 - not invite a young person to their home alone unless the parent(s) have given their permission;

-A major cost for young people attending BGA events can be travelling to events.
+A major issue for young people attending Association events can be travelling costs.
 The Castledine-Barnes Trust may be able to assist financially with travel costs.
 For further information about what the Trust supports and how to apply, see the Castledine-Barnes Trust web site .

 Members organising travel for young people to Go events should: